Purpose Discovery

 Built for the person who knows something is missing

-Canopy was built because every existing career assessment answers the wrong question.
+Every existing career tool answers the wrong question.
 They tell you what you are.
-We wanted to help you discover what you're for.
+Canopy was built to help you discover what you are for.

 Why most career tools fall short

 Myers-Briggs tells you how you process the world.
 StrengthsFinder tells you what you're good at.
-Holland Codes tell you what kinds of work environments suit your personality.
-These are all useful.
-But none of them answer the question that actually keeps people up at night: what am I supposed to do with my life?
+Holland Codes tell you what work environments suit your personality.
+All useful.
+None of them answer the question that actually keeps people up at night: what am I supposed to do with my life?

-Canopy was built to be different.
-Our 200-question assessment goes beyond personality type to probe the things that reveal calling: what makes time disappear, what injustice you can't walk past, how you need to see your impact, what you're willing to sacrifice, and whether you need to build something or serve within something already built.
+Canopy goes deeper.
+Our 200-question assessment probes what reveals calling: where time disappears, what injustice you cannot walk past, how you need to see your impact, what you are willing to sacrifice, and whether you need to build something or serve within something already built.

 What we believe about work and calling